-Carpenter
+Carpenter (Pre-Employment)

-Diploma of Vocational Education
+Certification: Diploma of Vocational Education

 Program Description

-The 9-month Carpenter Diploma program is a provincially-accredited apprenticeship curriculum that was developed by government and approved by the Provincial Apprenticeship and Certification Board.
+The 9-month Carpenter (Pre-Employment) Diploma program is a provincially-accredited apprenticeship program that was developed by government and approved by the Provincial Apprenticeship and Certification Board.
 The program provides students with a wide range of skills that are needed to work as a first-year apprentice, including those related to safety, blueprint reading, estimating, layouts and footings, interior/exterior finish, stairs, floor and wall finishes and many others.
 Most courses are designed in such a way that students spend time divided equally between the classroom and carpentry shop.

 Apprenticeship Training